dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-### Personal website cookiecutter generates a minimialist and informative landing page containing desirable links such as Github and Linkedin.
-It easily deploys to Github Pages via a CLI tool.
-Easiest way to grab a slice of internet pie.
+### Generates a minimialist and informative landing page containing desirable links such as Github and Linkedin.
+Deploys to Github pages via a CLI tool.

 ![Generated website](example.png)